mouaadaassou/localstack-in-action/README.md

 ## LocalStack Lab:
 ### Scenario:
-In This Lab, We will create an SNS that has an SQS subscribed to it, and a Lambda that starts listens on that SQS, and then process the message and upload it to an S3. the lab will use AWS CLI to provision the infrastructure as a first option, then, we will try to do the same using terraform to create all these resources on both environments - local - using localstack, and on AWS.
+In This Lab, We will create an SNS that has an SQS subscribed to it, and a Lambda that starts listens on that SQS, and then process the message and upload it to an S3. the lab will use AWS CLI to provision the infrastructure as a first option.

 ![SNS-SQS-Lambda-S3-Scenario](./img/scenario.png)